 - Content & Social Media Roles

 - Banking & Finance Roles

 How to hire a graduate for a role in Design

 A creative minded, technical individual with a passion for design and a great eye for detail who is good at collaborating with and working with others.
 They should have strong communication skills to be able to clearly articulate their ideas and visions to the rest of the team.
 They should also be able to instigate their ideas quickly and effectively.

-- Technical – these will vary depending on the role and which tools your existing design team use.
-Knowledge of Photoshop and Illustrator is a pretty standard requirement for most design roles though.
-Other common requirements are knowledge of: Sketch, Wireframing, UXPin, InVision and Marvel.
+- Technical: these will vary depending on the role and which tools your existing design team use.
+Knowledge of Photoshop and Illustrator is a pretty standard requirement for most design roles, and other common programs are Sketch, Wireframing, UXPin, InVision and Marvel.

-- If a candidate has built a website then this is also valuable and worth asking to see.
+- If a candidate has built a website or webpage then this is also valuable and worth asking to see.